NSLS-II-BMM/BeamlineManual/docs/pds.rst

    RE(change_edge('Fe', focus=True))

 Excluding the ``focus`` argument |nd| or setting it to False |nd|
-indicates setup for unfocused beam.
+indicates setup for collimated beam.

 This edge change can be put into a :numref:`macro (see Section %s)
 <macro>` like so: